uniwswap/uniwens-docs/permanent-registrar-faq.md

 Rather than being locked and held, as in the original interim registrar, renewal fees in the permanent registrar are spent.
 You will not get them back.

-### How will POWNS team manage and spend the funds?
+### How will UNIWENS team manage and spend the funds?

-POWNS is decentralized, there is not a centralized treasury.
-MistSwap and mainnet\_pat are both major investors and are incentivized to continue developing and improving POWNS over time.
+UNIWENS is decentralized, there is not a centralized treasury.
+MistSwap and mainnet\_pat are both major investors and are incentivized to continue developing and improving UNIWENS over time.

 ### How are funds from .ethw registration income used?

-Funds are used to purchase POWNS on MistSwap and given to those who [stake POWNS](https://app.ethwdomains.wf/stake).
+Funds are used to purchase UNIWENS on MistSwap and given to those who [stake UNIWENS](https://app.ethwdomains.wf/stake).

-### Where can I manage all my POWNS names?
+### Where can I manage all my UNIWENS names?

 Simply go to [app.ethwdomains.wf](https://app.ethwdomains.wf) and click on "My Account".

-### Can I trade POWNS domains on NFT exchanges?
+### Can I trade UNIWENS domains on NFT exchanges?

 Yes, .ethw names are tradeable as NFTs.